-Grounded in the sense that we are deeply dependent and interconnected beings who are rooted in nature, history, society, and the global economy, Living Without God explores the issues of twenty-first-century secularists.
-Reflecting on such perplexing questions as why we are grateful for life’s gifts, who or what is responsible for inequalities, and how to live in the face of aging and dying, Living Without God is less interested in attacking religion than in developing a positive philosophy for atheists, agnostics, secular humanists, skeptics, and freethinkers.
+Ronald Aronson has a mission: to demonstrate that a life without religion can be coherent, moral, and committed.
+In the last few years, the “New Atheists” — Sam Harris, Daniel Dennett, Richard Dawkins, and Christopher Hitchens — have created a stir by criticizing religion and the belief in God.
+Aronson moves beyond the discussion of what we should not believe, proposing contemporary answers to Immanuel Kant’s three great questions: What can I know?
+What ought I to do?
+What can I hope?Grounded in the sense that we are deeply dependent and interconnected beings who are rooted in nature, history, society, and the global economy, Living Without God explores the issues of 21st-century secularists.
+Reflecting on such perplexing questions as why are we grateful for life’s gifts, who or what is responsible for inequalities, and how to live in the face of aging and dying, Living Without God is less interested in attacking religion than in developing a positive philosophy for atheists, agnostics, secular humanists, skeptics, and freethinkers.

 Living Without God

 New Directions for Atheists, Agnostics, Secularists, and the Undecided

 RONALD ARONSON has taught at Wayne State University since 1968.
 The author of eight books and co-producer of feature-length documentary films, he is a recognized authority on Jean-Paul Sartre.
 He lives in Michigan.

 "Ronald Aronson demonstrates that atheism represents much more than what one does not believe: that it is the precondition for a generous humanism.

 The two closing chapters are models of stoicism at its best." --Christopher